A Tree Sperner Lemma: KKM Covers of Trees

 \section{KKM Covers of Trees}

+The usual KKM lemma \cite{KKMa29} starts by considering an $n$-simplex $\Delta$ with a \emph{KKM cover} by $n+1$ closed sets $\{C_{i}\}$: these have the properties that \begin{itemize} \item each main vertex $v_{i}$ has an associated closed set $C_{i}$ that contains it \item the face of $\Delta$ spanned by $\{v_{i_{1}}, \dots, v_{i_{k}}\}$ is covered by $\{C_{i_{1}}, \dots, C_{i_{k}}\}$. \end{itemize} Under these conditions, the KKM lemma says there exists a point in the intersection of all $n+1$ sets.

-Just as the traditional Sperner's Lemma implies the classical KKM theorem for covers of simplices by closed sets, Theorem \ref{thm:sperner-tree} implies a KKM theorem for metric trees.
-While this KKM theorem can be derived as a corollary of the results in \cite{Berg05} and \cite{Kham96}, our proof is more elementary.
+Just as the traditional Sperner's Lemma implies the classical KKM theorem for covers of simplices by closed sets, Theorem \ref{thm:tree-sperner} implies a KKM theorem for metric trees.

 Let $T=(V,E,X)$ be a tree, and $A$ a subset of points in $X$.
-We shall call a family of sets $\D = \{D_a : a \in A \}$ a \textit{KKM cover of $T$ relative to $A$} if: \begin{itemize} \item each $D_a$ is a closed subset of $X$, \item each $a \in D_a$, and \item for any two points $a$ and $b$ in $A$, the path between them is contained in $D_a \cup D_b$. \end{itemize} We call the last condition the \textit{path-covering property} of $\D$; it is analogous to the facet-covering property of KKM covers of simplices.
-So each point in $A$ has an associated closed set in $\D$ that contains it, and the path between any two points in $A$ is covered by the corresponding sets.
+Call a family of closed sets $\D = \{D_a : a \in A \}$ a \textit{KKM cover of $T$ relative to $A$} if: \begin{itemize} \item each $a \in D_a$, and \item for any two points $a$ and $b$ in $A$, the path between them is contained in $D_a \cup D_b$. \end{itemize} We call the last condition the \textit{path-covering property} of $\D$; it is analogous to the face-covering property of KKM covers of simplices.
 See Figure \ref{fig-kkmcover}.

 If $A=V$, we may simply say $\D$ is a \textit{KKM cover} of $T$, and the the sets of $\D$ will cover the underlying metric space $X$.
 (Note that if $A \neq V$, then a KKM cover of $T$ relative to $A$ may not cover $X$, but it will cover the subtree spanned by $A$.)